 So, is it worth adding vitamin B12 to your rehab regimen?
 Let’s explore.

 Vitamin B12 for Stroke Recovery

-The way we see it, the B vitamins should be actually called Brain vitamins.
-Vitamins B1, B2, B3, B6, folic acid (a B vitamin that doesn’t start with a ‘b’ – weird, we know), and B12 all play a critical role in brain health.
+In our opinion, the B vitamins should be nicknamed the Brain vitamins.
+Vitamins B1, B2, B3, B6, B9, and B12 all play a critical role in brain health.

-Specifically, vitamin B12 is essential for the proper functioning and development of brain and nerve cells.
+Vitamin B12 stands out as one of the top vitamins for stroke recovery because it’s essential for the proper functioning and development of brain and nerve cells.

 Vitamin B12 also plays a role in the formation of neurotransmitters, which are essential for cognitive functions and neural protection.